ghilesalt/TODO-NGRX/README.md

 # BnpList
+WARNING !!
+For Angular 17 when you create a project with `ng new my-app` you will not have app.module.ts.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.
+So you have to add this argument `--no-standalone` This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

 ## Development server